 That's another difference between sovereign debt crises and the other forms.
-If a household or a business cuts costs, it will have more money to pay its debts.
-Since government spending is a component of gross domestic product, when it cuts costs it also reduces economic growth.
+If a household or business cuts costs, it will have more money to pay its debts.
+Since government spending is a component of gross domestic product, it also reduces economic growth when it cuts costs.
 It would be as if a household stopped eating to pay for its debt.
 Soon, it would run out of energy to work, making debt repayment even more unlikely.

-Sovereign debt crises can also be caused by a recession.
+A recession can also cause sovereign debt crises.
 The 2008 financial crisis was the primary reason for Spain's crisis.
 Even though it had been fiscally responsible, its banks were heavily invested in real estate.
-When the bubble burst, the government took over is banks' debts.
+When the bubble burst, the government took over its banks' debts.

 The recession also caused Iceland's debt crisis.
 Icelandic banks invested heavily overseas.
-When the government nationalized the banks and printed the money to pay off the debt, the value of its currency fell 50 percent in just one week.
+When the government nationalized the banks and printed the money to pay off the debt, the value of its currency fell drastically.

 The U.S. debt crisis was self-inflicted.
 Unlike Greece and most other countries experiencing a debt crisis, interest rates on U.S. Treasuries weren't rising—they were at historic lows.
 Instead, the U.S. debt crisis was caused by Congress's refusal to raise the country's debt ceiling in 2011.